 How to maximize Edgerouter X VPN throughput

 Here are practical steps you can take to squeeze more speed out of your EdgeRouter X when using VPNs.
 Start with one change at a time and test performance after each adjustment.
+Edge vpn mod: a comprehensive guide to safe, legitimate use, risks, and top alternatives for 2026

 - Prefer IPsec over OpenVPN for speed